reeddunkle/Codjo/README.md

 # Codjo

-I'm organizing weekly educational coding challenges for RC Start folks.
+[Leo](https://github.com/leotrs) and I are organizing weekly educational coding challenges for RC Start folks.
 Each week I'll gather the participants and put them into pairs.
 I'll find a challenge that seems like it will offer good learning opportunities, and we'll practice:

 - Collaborating
 - Algorithm problem solving